An exact solution method for binary equilibrium problems with compensation and the power market uplift problem: An exact solution for binary equilibrium problems

-So far, we have only replaced a number of equilibrium problems (for each possible combination of binary variables) by a set of integer constraints that exactly represent all binary (quasi-) equilibria.
+So far, we have only replaced a number of equilibrium problems (for each possible combination of binary variables) by a set of integer constraints that exactly represent all binary quasi-equilibria.
 Next, we can apply multi-objective programming to direct the game towards desired solutions.
-To this end, we introduce the market operator, and we assume that she seeks to minimize an objective function consisting of two terms: a function~$F(\cdot)$, which only depends on the actual market outcome (efficiency of the solution; cost-minimization or welfare-maximization may be a natural choice for this term) and a function~$G(\cdot)$, which serves as a regularizer; in economic applications, it can be interpreted as a penalty term that seeks to minimize the compensation payments required to ensure incentive compatibility of the market solution.
+To this end, we introduce the market operator, and we assume that she seeks to minimize an objective function consisting of two terms: a function~$F(\cdot)$, which only depends on the actual market outcome (efficiency of the solution; cost-minimization or welfare-maximization may be a natural choice for this term) and a function~$G(\cdot)$, which serves as a regularizer.
+Parameterizing this function appropriately allows to weight between the different terms; in economic applications, it can be interpreted as a penalty term that seeks to minimize the compensation payments required to ensure incentive compatibility of the market solution.

-As is common in multi-objective programming, one can easily explore the range of equilibria by solving the reformulated problem using different functional forms.
-Furthermore, one can sort binary (quasi-) equilibria from a ``best'' to a ``worst'' outcome by solving the model consecutively and in each step excluding the previous solutions; here, ``best'' is to be understood as given by the objective function~$F(\cdot)+G(\cdot)$.

 The overall problem is a mathematical program subject to a binary equilibrium problem, where $\fixedx= \{0,1\}$ are the binary variables in the lower-level problem.